Many businesses are still trying to figure out how to adapt to the COVID-19 pandemic.

 Every company's situation is different, and not everyone has the resources to take care of both their employees and community.
 But if you do, lending a hand to the community can do a lot to increase morale during difficult times.

-During the coronavirus pandemic, there have been many businesses that stepped up in small ways to help their communities.
+During COVID-19, there have been many businesses that stepped up in small ways to help their communities.
 Some businesses have offered free food to medical personnel and first responders, while other companies have halted production on their usual products to produce medical equipment, including hockey equipment manufacturing company Bauer, who is producing masks for medical professionals.